TEAMLIGHTSABERS/FRC_2022-2023/README.md

 # Creating a New Robot Project

-Eventually, a section called "Creating a New WPILib Project" is found toward the middle of the the Robot Program Page (https://docs.wpilib.org/en/stable/docs/software/vscode-overview/creating-robot-program.html).
+Eventually, a section called "Creating a New WPILib Project" is found toward the middle of the Robot Program Page (https://docs.wpilib.org/en/stable/docs/software/vscode-overview/creating-robot-program.html).
 Perform the tasks stated in your Visual Studio Code application.

 While doing these tasks, a "New Project Creator Window" will pop up.
 Select the following on the first row: